zigiprimo/grafana/docs/sources/fundamentals/exemplars/index.md

 - To see the details of the span at any level, click the span itself.

   This displays additional metadata associated with the span.
 The metadata itself is initially shown in a narrow strip but you can see more details by clicking the metadata strip.
+Then you will see the attributes for this span.

   {{< figure src="/media/docs/grafana/exemplars/screenshot-exemplar-span-details.png" class="docs-image--no-shadow" max-width= "600px" caption="Span details" >}}